Everything About Matcha and The 6 Best Matcha Powders

 You may be wondering, “how much caffeine is in matcha?”
 This is a good question to ask since it’s important to know how energized you will get from drinking matcha tea.

-The answer is, it depends on how much matcha you use but you can typically expect around 50-70 mg of caffeine per cup.
+The answer is, it depends on how much matcha powders you use but you can typically expect around 50-70 mg of caffeine per cup.

 This is still less than a cup of coffee which is usually around 130 mg per cup.

 So matcha usually contains around 50-70 mg of caffeine depending on how much powder you mix in your concoction.
 Also, remember that matcha and green tea both contain L-theanine and catechins which work in synergy with caffeine to give you a stable relaxed stimulation.
-The stimulant effect you get with matcha is much gentler than drinking a dark roast coffee.
+The stimulant effect you get with matcha powders is much gentler than drinking a dark roast coffee.

 How to Choose The Finest Matcha

 When choosing any high-quality product it’s important to know what to look for.
-This is especially the case with matcha because the quality and type of green tea leaves makes a big difference in the taste and benefits you experience from consuming it.
+This is especially the case with matcha because the quality and type of green tea leaves make a big difference in the taste and benefits you experience from consuming it.
 So, let’s review the criteria you should evaluate your matcha on before selecting your favorite product.